glennr/blog/content/posts/testing-liveview-with-k6.md

 categories:
   - load-testing
 tags:
-  - elixir
+  - Elixir
   - k6
-  - liveview
+  - LiveView
 ---

 Elixir and Phoenix tout high performance with [low hardware requirements](https://freecontent.manning.com/ride-the-phoenix/), and [microsecond (μs) response times](https://medium.com/pinterest-engineering/introducing-new-open-source-tools-for-the-elixir-community-2f7bb0bb7d8c).
 Of course Elixir and Phoenix are only one part of your (production) stack, and thus tell only part of the whole story.

-How well does your Phoenix LiveView app perform under stress?
+How well does your Phoenix LiveView app, and infrastructure, perform under stress?

 How do you baseline performance, and how do you measure the impact of changes on that performance?

 Given LiveView relies on websocket communication, how do you test that?

-(Opening N browser windows on your laptop is probably not The Way...)
+How memory hungry are your views?

-I recently had to answer these questions for [Bramble](www.brmbl.io) which is an app we built with Phoenix LiveView.
-I needed something to simulate http and websocket traffic with spikey and sustained workloads.
+I recently had to answer these questions for [Bramble](www.brmbl.io) which is an app built with Phoenix LiveView.
+I needed something to simulate HTTP and websocket traffic with spiky and sustained workloads.

 ## Enter k6

-In the past I might have reached for good old [Apache JMeter](https://jmeter.apache.org), but in my travels I discovered the new shiny, [k6](https://k6.io). `k6` is an open-source load testing tool written by the folks over at Grafana Labs.
+In the past I might have reached for good old [Apache JMeter](https://jmeter.apache.org), but the new shiny appears to be [k6](https://k6.io), an open-source load testing tool written by the folks over at Grafana Labs.

 My initial impression was good.
 You write your tests in Javascript, using a simple API: